salkuadrat/f/README.md

 ## Other Commands

-The list of other f commands that you can use to increase productivity with Flutter.
+The complete list of f commands that you can use for Flutter.

 <table>
   <tr>